ajfriedman18/parabricks-omics-private-workflows/README.md

-# Private Parabricks Workflows for Amazon Omics
+# Private Parabricks Workflows for AWS HealthOmics

-This folder contains example WDL based workflows that use Parabricks to run on Amazon Omics.
+This folder contains example WDL based workflows that use Parabricks to run on AWS HealthOmics.

 These are provided AS-IS and are intended to demonstrate conventions, patterns, and best practices for writing workflows for scale.
 They are intended as starting points that you can customize to fit your specific requirements.

-The software pre-requisites needed to build a private workflow for Amazon Omics are packaged as a Dockerfile in this repo.
+The software pre-requisites needed to build a private workflow for AWS HealthOmics are packaged as a Dockerfile in this repo.
 We will first build this Dockerfile, run it, log into the AWS CLI, and then submit jobs to Omics.

 ## Step 0/4: Creating private ECR repos for our workflow containers

-Amazon Omics requires that any Docker containers that we use are inside of a private Elastic Container Repository (ECR).
+AWS HealthOmics requires that any Docker containers that we use are inside of a private Elastic Container Repository (ECR).
 For this example we will be using a public Parabricks container, so we must move it into a private ECR repo.

 Create a private ECR repo and name it "parabricks".
 This is easiest to do in the AWS console using [these instructions](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).